December 27, 2020

 By the time we have finished reading Chapters 1 and 2 of Luke, we should realize that the stage has been set for a powerful (but non-violent - at least on God's side) confrontation between two kingdoms - two ways of being in the world.
 The Pax Romana of Caesar - the way of peace through force of arms; and the peace of Christ, the way of peace through justice.

-Note: Historical background information is primarily from Bruce Malina and Richard L. Rohrbaugh, Social-Science Commentary on the Synoptic Gospels (see link below), pages 233-234.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 233-234; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 2:22-40 (NRSV)